-‘Days Of Our Lives’ Spoilers: Friends & Family Gather To Say Goodbye To Marlena, Rafe Helps Sami
+‘Days Of Our Lives’ Spoilers: Friends And Family Gather To Say Goodbye To Marlena, Rafe Helps Sami

 — Days of our Lives (@nbcdays) September 8, 2018

-Elsewhere in Salem, Hope Brady (Krisitan Alfonso) will come to Ben Weston (Robert Scott Wilson) and tell him that there has been some new evidence come to light in the arson case against him.
+Elsewhere in Salem, Hope Brady (Krisitan Alfonso) will go to Ben Weston (Robert Scott Wilson) and tell him that there has been some new evidence come to light in the arson case against him.
 The evidence will seemingly implicate Ben in the fire that nearly took Ciara Brady’s (Victoria Konefal) life.

-Days of our Lives fans will also see Ben fire back at Hope, and accuse her of fabricating evidence against him.
+Days of Our Lives fans will also see Ben fire back at Hope, and accuse her of fabricating evidence against him.
 Could Ben be right?
 Is Hope a dirty cop?
 Hope hates the fact that Ben, an admitted murderer and former patient at a mental hospital, is striking up a friendship, and maybe more, with her daughter, and she’ll seemingly do anything to keep the two apart, maybe even plant evidence against an innocent man.

 Meanwhile, Rafe Hernandez (Galen Gering) will go against his better judgement and help his former wife, Sami Brady.
-Days of our Lives viewers know that when Rafe gets involved with Sami it usually leads him to trouble.
+Days of Our Lives viewers know that when Rafe gets involved with Sami, it usually leads him to trouble.
 However he seemingly has a soft spot for her, and often can’t refuse her requests for help.